shaunakg/the-store/README.md

 - You must credit me
 - You must not patent it in any way
 - No part of it may be trademarked
-- Additionally, the terms of the license (specified)[LICENSE] apply.
+- Additionally, the terms of the license [specified](LICENSE) apply.